blaze/blaze/docs/source/api.rst

 ===

 This page contains a comprehensive list of functionality within ``blaze``.
-Docstrings should provide sufficient understanding for any individual function.
+Docstrings should provide sufficient understanding for any individual function or class.

 Interactive Use